Rex--/rex--.github.io/proj/the-tentacle/index.md

 ---
 layout: default
-title: The tentacle
+title: The Tentacle
 parent: Projects
+has_children: true
 ---

-# the tenacle
+# The Tentacle
 ##### Keypad Controller for Octoprint

 ### Features: